 Rajoy's statement comes as Deputy Prime Minister Soraya Saenz de Santamaria said Friday that the government would take the Catalan independence bid to the Constitutional Court.

-won 72 out of 135 parliamentary seats in the region's elections last month, the coalition announced Tuesday that they were seeking to pass a bill to formally initiate procedures for secession.
+After pro-independence parties won 72 out of 135 parliamentary seats in the region's elections last month, the coalition announced Tuesday that they were seeking to pass a bill to formally initiate procedures for secession.

 According to the bill, the regional parliament would begin working on legislation within 30 days, with special regards to a social security system and treasury separate from Spain.